chrisliu298/ib-double-descent/k8s/README.md

 The `pvc.yml` defines a persistent volume claim for storing data related to this work, useful as a working directory for any experiments.

+This volume has been added to the `jlab-nlp` Namespace, but could be added to others as needed.